 Qatar Airways A350

-The World’s 15 Longest Flights as of February 2020
+The World’s 15 Longest Flights As Of April 2020

 I figured it would be fun to look at the world’s 15 longest flights, given how much the list has changed lately.
 I’m going off of distance here, since winds can also have an impact on the duration of flights, and on top of that, some airlines do a lot of schedule padding.